 Described by The New York Times as "the gold standard in office seating," the Freedom chair redefines the concept of traditional task chairs.
 Designer Niels Diffrient aimed to design an office chair that automatically adapts to the user, allowing them to move freely from posture to posture.
 Diffrient’s unique approach removed complexities found in other chairs, such as cumbersome recline levers and back tension dials for a truly ergonomic task chair.
 As a result, he developed a recline mechanism that perfectly adjusts to the user, definitively reinventing modern task seating to be truly simple, functional and beautiful.

 The Freedom chair features a dynamic, articulating headrest to support the head and neck as users recline.
-It moves with the sitter, so they can changes postures without making manual adjustments and stay comfortable in any position
+It moves with the sitter, so they can change postures without making manual adjustments and stay comfortable in any position.

 Freedom eliminates the need for traditional recline mechanisms, which can be bulky and weigh up to 15 pounds.
 Instead, Freedom uses the sitter’s body weight and the laws of physics to perfectly and automatically adjust recline support for each individual.

 Freedom's body-friendly armrests move up and down together, staying with the user during recline for continuous comfort and support.
 Unlike other chair designs, Freedom's armrests are attached to the back of the chair to ensure synchronous use.

 “With the airplane you learn a lot about how to deal with the air, for a chair you have to learn a lot about how to deal with the body, and what the body needs, wants, indicates it needs.
 And that's the way, ultimately after some ups and downs, I ended up designing [Freedom].”